Create a chatbot that can ingest files

 -

 To verify that your API key is valid, click Playground, and then ask the LLM a question.
-The LLM should respond according to the specifications in the Prompt component's Template field.
+The LLM should respond according to the specifications in the Prompt Template component's Template field.

 -

-Exit the Playground, and then modify the Prompt component to accept file input in addition to chat input.
+Exit the Playground, and then modify the Prompt Template component to accept file input in addition to chat input.
 To do this, edit the Template field, and then replace the default prompt with the following text:

 -

-Add a File component to the flow, and then connect the Raw Content output port to the Prompt component's file input port.
+Add a File component to the flow, and then connect the Raw Content output port to the Prompt Template component's file input port.
 To connect ports, click and drag from one port to the other.

-You can add files directly to the file component to pre-load input before running the flow, or you can load files at runtime.
+You can add files directly to the File component to pre-load input before running the flow, or you can load files at runtime.
 The next section of this tutorial covers runtime file uploads.

 At this point your flow has five components.
-The Chat Input and File components are connected to the Prompt component's input ports.
-Then, the Prompt component's output port is connected to the Language Model component's input port.
+The Chat Input and File components are connected to the Prompt Template component's input ports.
+Then, the Prompt Template component's output port is connected to the Language Model component's input port.
 Finally, the Language Model component's output port is connected to the Chat Output component, which returns the final response to the user.

 Send requests to your flow from a Python application